Fat wedge filtrations and decomposition of polyhedral products: Introduction

 \begin{theorem} The following three conditions are equivalent: \begin{enumerate} \item The fat wedge filtration of $\Z_K$ is trivial; \item $\Z_K$ is a co-H-space; \item There is a homotopy equivalence

 \end{enumerate} \end{theorem}

-Note that if the BBCG decomposition desuspends, then $\Z_K(C\underline{X},\underline{X})$ becomes a suspension, so in particular, all products and higher Massey products in the cohomology of $\Z_K$ are trivial.
-As mentioned above, the cohomology of $\Z_K$ is isomorphic to a certain derived algebra of the Stanley-Reisner ring of $K$, and the triviality of products and higher Massey products of this derived algebra is called the {\it Golodness} of $K$ which has been extensively studied in combinatorial commutative algebra \cite{HRW,BJ,B}.
+Note that if the BBCG decomposition desuspends, then $\Z_K(C\underline{X},\underline{X})$ becomes a suspension by Theorem \ref{main-decomp}, so in particular, all products and (higher) Massey products in the cohomology of $\Z_K$ are trivial.
+As mentioned above, the cohomology of $\Z_K$ is isomorphic to a certain derived algebra of the Stanley-Reisner ring of $K$, and the triviality of products and (higher) Massey products of this derived algebra is equivalent to a property of $K$ called the {\it Golodness} which has been extensively studied in combinatorial commutative algebra \cite{HRW,BJ,B}.
 We will also show the triviality of the fat wedge filtration of $\RZ_K$ (resp. $\Z_K$) implies the (resp. stable) homotopy version of the Golodness of $K$.

 The second aim of this paper is to examine the triviality of the fat wedge filtration of the real moment-angle complexes for specific simplicial complexes which implies the decomposition of polyhedral products by Theorem \ref{main-decomp}.
 To this end, we must choose appropriate classes of simplicial complexes.
-For shifted and dual vertex-decomposable complexes, desuspensions of the BBCG decomposition were studied in \cite{GT1,IK1,GW}, where dual shifted complexes are shifted.
-Originally, shifted and vertex-decomposable complexes were introduced as handy subclasses of shellable complexes in \cite{BW}, and shellable complexes form a subclass of sequentially Cohen-Macaulay (SCM, for short) complexes over $\mathbb{Z}$ \cite{S,BWW} which are a non-pure generalization of Cohen-Macauay complexes.
+For shifted and dual vertex-decomposable complexes, desuspensions of the BBCG decomposition were studied in \cite{GT1,IK1,GW} as mentioned above, where dual shifted complexes are shifted.
+Originally, shifted and vertex-decomposable complexes were introduced as handy subclasses of shellable complexes in \cite{BW}, and shellable complexes are combinatorial simplification of sequentially Cohen-Macaulay (SCM, for short) complexes over $\mathbb{Z}$ \cite{S,BWW}, where sequentially Cohen-Macaulayness is a non-pure generalization of Cohen-Macaulayness.
 Then there are implications:

 Then we first choose dual shellable complexes to show the triviality of the fat wedge filtrations of real moment-angle complexes, and then generalize its argument homologically to obtain the following result for dual SCM complexes over $\mathbb{Z}$, which is a substantial improvement of the previous results \cite{GT1,IK1,GW}.
-The theorem will be actually proved for a larger class of simplicial complexes including dual SCM complexes over $\mathbb{Z}$, and a spin off of the method used for dual shellable complexes will be given to produce a $p$-local desuspension of the BBCG decomposition for certain $K$ under some conditions on $\underline{X}$.
+The theorem will be actually proved for a larger class of simplicial complexes including dual SCM complexes over $\mathbb{Z}$, and a spin off of the method used for dual shellable complexes will be given to produce a $p$-local desuspension of the BBCG decomposition for another class of simplicial complexes including dual sequentially Cohen-Macaulay complexes over $\mathbb{Z}/p$ under a mild condition on $\underline{X}$.

 \begin{theorem} If $K$ is dual SCM over $\mathbb{Z}$, then the fat wedge filtration of $\RZ_K$ is trivial. \end{theorem}

 We will prove that $|\Sigma K_I|$ has the homotopy type of a wedge of spheres for any $\emptyset\ne I\subset[m]$ if $K$ is dual SCM over $\mathbb{Z}$, so we obtain the following by Theorem \ref{main-decomp} and \ref{main-SCM}.